leiyu0416/Data-augmentation/README.md

     augmented_image.save(output_path)
 ```

-The processed image here will be saved in 'train_Data Set result'picture。因为保存图片的文件夹比较大，上传不上来，此处都是截图显示。
+The processed image here will be saved in 'train_Data Set result'picture。